quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 |`Redis.Dockerrun.aws.json`|Template for running the Redis application|
 |`terraform.tfstate`|Tracks status of deployment _(created and managed by Terraform)_|
 |`terraform.tfvars`|Variables specific to the environment and application(s)|

-!!!
-Note "Note: `terraform.tfstate`"
-    You can follow the steps in this section with no `terraform.tfstate` file, and Terraform will create it and manage it as it did before.
-However, if you've opted **not** to destroy the resources created in [Deployment 1b](#1b-deploy-with-terraform), you can copy your previous `terraform.tfstate` file to your current working directory and Terraform will update and delete existing resources as needed in addition to creating new ones.

 ---